 \section{Technical results}

 This section gathers all the mathematical details behind Section~\ref{sec-theo} and Section~\ref{sec-inf}.
-We start with Section~\ref{subsection:prelim} providing an useful technical tool which, among other things, enables to manipulate conditional expectations involving the inner product, as well as the proof of Proposition~\ref{prop:solution}.
-Then, we extend \cite[Lemma~2]{Bousebata2023} to the random threshold framework giving theoretical tail-moments asymptotics, which will be extensively used throughout the paper.
+We start with \ref{subsection:prelim} providing useful technical tools which enable to manipulate inner products under conditional expectations, or the distribution of order statistics allowing an extension of \citet[Lemma~2]{Bousebata2023} to the random threshold framework.
+This yields theoretical tail-moments asymptotics which will be extensively used throughout the paper.
 The section also contains the proof of Proposition~\ref{prop:solution}.
-Next, the asymptotic behaviour of the relevant empirical tail-moments involving the noise and its inner product with $\beta$ are respectively investigated in Section~\ref{subsection:eps_random} and Section~\ref{subsection:inner_prod_random}.
-Finally, the main consistency result is established in Section~\ref{subsection:consistency_random} under the inverse single-index model, as well as Proposition~\ref{prop:modelfree} holding for general empirical tail-moments in a model-free setup.
+Next, the asymptotic behaviour of the relevant empirical tail-moments, involving the noise and its inner product with $\beta$, are investigated in \ref{subsection:empirical_tail_moment}.
+Finally, our main Theorem \ref{th:main} is established in \ref{subsection:consistency_random} under the inverse single-index model, as well as Proposition~\ref{prop:modelfree} holding for general empirical tail-moments in a model-free setup.